neginmhg/leetcode/Docs/binaryTrees.md

+# Full binary tree

+All nodes the binary tree have either 0 or 2 children

+# Complete binary tree

+All levels of the tree are filled except the last level which may be filled from the left

 # Explanation of Returning `-1` in Binary Tree Depth Calculation

 In the context of calculating the depth of nodes in a binary tree, returning `-1` is a convention often used to represent the base case where a node is `None` (or `null` in other programming languages).
 This convention is crucial for accurately computing depths and path lengths within binary trees.
 Here's why `-1` is chosen: